kleinekuh/vrsreplace/README.md

 - I am not really happy with the WebFrontend.
 It works and the performance is Ok, but sometimes a more fancier FE would be nice.
 - Changing the js charts lib.
 Especially the line chart is not easy to handle.
 - Add validation rules on the input elements.
 - Support for circulation pump.
-Acutally there is no installed in our house.
+Actually there is no installed in our house.
 - Solar yield calculation
 - Adding a working mDNS solution.
 Until now add the given IP to your router.